danielaparker/jsoncons/README.md

 | clang                   | 3.8 and above    | x64         | Ubuntu           |       |
 | clang xcode             | 6.4 and above    | x64         | OSX              |       |

-We also cross compile ARM on Travis using clang and the emulator qemu.
+It is also cross compiled for ARMv8-A architecture on Travis using clang and executed using the emulator qemu.

 ## Get jsoncons